 Dr. Alexander Feoktistov

 Comprehensive Headache Center located in Northfield, Chicago, Naperville, & Glenview, IL

 Chronic neck pain is a very common complaint that we encounter in our clinical practice.
 Multiple factors and conditions can either cause or contribute to neck pain.
 Additionally, we notice that up to 70% of patients with migraine may experience neck pain as part of migraine presentation.
 We believe that recognition and evaluation of neck pain help us better understand patient’s symptoms and find ways to more complete and comprehensive treatment.

 Conditions described above frequently present with chronic pain located in the back of the neck and shoulders.
-The pain could be confined to the neck and/or shoulder area or it may travel up or down the spine or into one or both upper extremities.
-The pain could be described as pressure-like or tightening sensation and sometimes as burning or even sharp.
-The pain could be aggravated by stress, physical activity, or certain movements.
+The pain could be confined to the neck and/or shoulder area, or it may travel up or down the spine or into one or both upper extremities.
+The pain could be described as a pressure-like or tightening sensation and sometimes as burning or even sharp.
+The pain could be aggravated by stress, physical activity, or specific movements.

-Depending on the patient’s history, clinical presentation, and our examination findings we may recommend patients to obtain an x-ray or MRI/CT scan of the cervical spine.
+Depending on the patient’s history, clinical presentation, and examination findings, we may recommend patients obtain an x-ray or MRI/CT scan of the cervical spine.
 Will may also suggest patients undergo a nerve conduction study to better assess and evaluate nerve involvement.
-In some cases, we may also perform a diagnostic nerve block to better identify the source of the pain.
+In some cases, we may also perform a diagnostic nerve block to better identify the pain source.

 Conditions We Treat